darktable-org/dtorg/content/blog/2014-08-02-using-x-trans-cameras-with-darktable/2014-08-02-using-x-trans-cameras-with-darktable.md

 ## Dynamic Range

 When darktable processes X-Trans images, it will not replicate the JPEG which the camera produces.
 X-Trans cameras have JPEG-specific options such as film simulation, highlight tone, shadow tone, color, and sharpness which do not alter raw file data.
-You are on your own with darktable to tune the image as you choose – whether to simulate these settings or to do what you feel best serves the particular image.
+You are on your own with darktable to tune the image as you choose&nbsp;– whether to simulate these settings or to do what you feel best serves the particular image.

 Of particular note is the Fujifilm “Dynamic Range” option, which controls image contrast.
 As with similar options on other cameras (“Nikon Active D-Light”, “Canon Auto Lighting Optimizer (ALO)”, “Sony Dynamic Range Optimizer (DRO)” or “Samsung Smart Range”), darktable will not specially handle images taken when Dynamic Range is enabled.